Peranakan Window, "Heritage Collections" - Seah Street, Singapore

 It is usually used by the Chinese in those days when they believed strongly in luck, prosperity and happiness.

 The houses in Singapore have doors of many faces.
 Among such doors, none have received more attention of late than the Peranakan-style portals at places like Blair Road and Emerald Hill Road.

 The Straits Chinese or Peranakan style, as it is commonly called, is a blend of Chinese, Malay, European and colonial elements which flourished from the late 19th century to World War II.

-The Peranakan, or more accurately, Baba Chinese of Malacca are a distinct and unique racial group whose origins go back to 17th century Dutch-ruled Malacca.
+The Peranakan, or more accurately, Baba Chinese of Malacca are a distinct and unique racial group whose origins go back to 17th-century Dutch-ruled Malacca.
 Male Chinese who emigrated from the homeland took local wives.
 From them, a distinct society evolved; a people who considered themselves Chinese yet spoke no Chinese language.
 Instead, they spoke a Malay partois containing words and phrases mainly from Hokkien.
-Their customs and clothing are a blend of Chinese and Malay, their homes a mixture of European styles of architecture with Chinese and Malay touches.
+Their customs and clothing are a blend of Chinese and Malay, and their homes are a mixture of European styles of architecture with Chinese and Malay touches.

 SIGNIFICANCE OF PERANAKAN MINI-WINDOWS